-When considering requests to grant college credit for work experience or training courses, the evaluation will be made of the knowledge acquired during the educational experience, not simply the experience itself.
+- 1. When considering requests to grant college credit for work experience or training courses, the evaluation will be made of the knowledge acquired during the educational experience, not simply the experience itself.
 Applications must specify the particular courses for which credit is being requested.
-When credits are thus granted the following recording system shall be used:

-CS: Credits granted on the basis of documentation presented for standardised tests.
+When credits are thus granted the Mission College course code and title shall be used plus a bracketed code that will indicate the nature of the credit awarded, eg ENGL 215 Advanced English Composition (CS).
+The following codes are used: - CS: Credits granted on the basis of documentation presented for standardized tests.

-CE: Credits granted on the basis of a challenge examination or non-standardised test under the terms of the College's policy on challenge examinations.
-CT: Credits granted on the basis of study or training by an institution or organisation that is not a higher education institution

-CP: Credits granted on the basis of the submisson of a portfolio documenting non-formal learning.

-- 2. Evaluation of the documentation submitted for the recognition of prior learning shall be assigned to the lecturer or Chair of Department responsible for the delivery of the specified course.
-Recommendations concerning the granting of credit shall be approved by the Dean of the relevant faculty and recorded by Academic Board. - 3.
-Applications for the recognition of prior learning based on the submission of a portfolio must comply with the requirements for portfolio submission set out in the Mission College Student Manual on portfolio preparation. - 4.
-The fee for evaluation of prior learning documentation shall be 33% of the applicable tuition rate for the course being sought for credit. - 5.
-Once an application has been made and the material lodged with the assigned faculty member, a response will be given within an eight-week timeframe.
-A grade of either pass or fail shall be given. - Appeals against the decision of the Academic Board must be made within 14 calendar days of the result being given.
-Appeals shall follow the process outlined in the College Bulletin. - 7.
-Procedures and criteria for the implementation of the policy on Recognition of Prior Learning shall be reviewed on an annual basis by the Academic Board.
+- CE: Credits granted on the basis of a challenge examination or non-standardized test under the terms of the College's policy on challenge examinations. - CT: Credits granted on the basis of study or training by an organization that is not a higher education institution - CP: Credits granted on the basis of the submission of a portfolio documenting non-formal learning. - Evaluation of the documentation submitted for the recognition of prior learning shall be assigned to the lecturer or Dean of Faculty responsible for the delivery of the specified course.
+Recommendations concerning the granting of credit shall be approved by the Dean of the relevant faculty and recorded by Academic Board. - Applications for the recognition of prior learning based on the submission of a portfolio must comply with the requirements for portfolio submission set out in the Mission College Student Manual on Portfolio Preparation available from the office of the Vice President for Academic Administration. - The fee for evaluation of prior learning documentation shall be 33% of the applicable tuition rate for the course being sought for credit. - 5.
+Once an application has been made and the material lodged with the assigned faculty member, a response will be given within an eight-week time frame.
+A grade of either pass or fail shall be given.

+- Appeals against the decision of the Academic Board must be made within 14 calendar days of the result being given.
+Appeals shall follow the process outlined in the College Bulletin. - Procedures and criteria for the implementation of the policy on Recognition of Prior Learning shall be reviewed on an annual basis by the Academic Board.